Start Your DSLR Film Scanning Setup

 - 1:1 magnification preferred

-- Sharp across frame
+- Sharp edge-to-edge performance

 - Minimal distortion